shobz23/CropCare-AI-agent/README.md

-# Crop Doctor AI
+# Crop Care AI

-Crop Doctor is an intelligent AI-based plant disease detection system.
+Crop Care is an intelligent AI-based plant disease detection system.
 It helps farmers identify diseases from leaf images and provides recommendations for treatment.
 This project was developed as part of the Vicky Bytes Hiring Challenge.

 ---